 After you report

 Your representative will review your disclosure to determine if an investigation is warranted.
-Decisions on conducting an investigation will be made within 10 days of receipt of your disclosure.
+Decisions on conducting an investigation will be made within 20 business days of receipt of your disclosure.

-Resulting investigations and reports will be complete within 100 days of receipt.
+Resulting investigations and reports will be complete within 120 business days of receipt.

 If you are unsatisfied with the results